Kerttu Nuorteva: Sentenced and prison time

 Finnish Security Police Valpo and Military Headquarters arranged her interrogation, but Nuorteva was silent for many months.
 She told her story only when the chief of the Turku office of Valpo, Paavo Kastari, brought Arvo "Poika" Tuominen, an old friend of her father and a member of the Communist Party of Finland who had begun to help the Finnish police, to the interrogations to talk with her.

 Tuominen succeeded in convincing her that Stalinism had betrayed and destroyed communism and managed to crack her ideology.
 Nuorteva's worldview broke down, and psychologically broken, she confessed everything.
 Nuorteva was in medical treatment for two months for mental problems.

 Nuorteva's information led to arrest of 11 persons, including Hella Wuolijoki.
 Heikki Teerikangas, who had helped her to hide, was sentenced to death.
 Wuolijoki got a life sentence in penitentiary.
 Other persons got lesser sentences.

 Nuorteva was sentenced in field court to capital punishment, which was confirmed by a court-martial.
 Relatives of Nuorteva, including her father's cousin, Professor Paul Nyberg, managed to postpone the execution.

 In prison, Finnish Security Police arranged the author Yrjö Kivimies to talk with Nuorteva.
 After the talks, Kivimies wrote her memoir under the pen name Irja Niemi, which was in 1944 published by Oy Suomen Kirja.
 The name of the book was Neuvostokasvatti.

 In 1944, Nuorteva was for a second time in medical treatment for mental problems, and during that time, she made a doll using her own hair.
 The doll is in Joroinen Defence Museum.

 Nuorteva was offered a chance to move to a western country in the autumn of 1944.
 She decided not to leave and was deported to the Soviet Union in 1944.
-She went to live in Petropavlovsl, in Kazakhstan, and in 1947, she was sentenced to ten years in the gulag.
+She went to live in Petropavlovsk, in Kazakhstan, and in 1947, she was sentenced to ten years in the gulag.
 After her release in 1954, she studied construction engineering and worked at hydroelectric power stations.
 Nuorteva died in Karaganda in 1963 after she had suffered from meningitis.

 In 2009, the Finnish film director Jörn Donner made the film Kuulustelu about Nuorteva's interrogation.